TEALSK12/apcsa-public/curriculum/Unit1/Lesson-103.md

     z(_(")(")

 ### Students Trade Work and Debug (5 minutes)

 Have students trade their work and debug each other's programs.

-If IDE is available, have students mail you their completed program using the file submission procedure of your choice.
+If IDE is available, have students submit their completed program using the file submission procedure of your choice.
 Otherwise, have students submit a handwritten form AFTER they have traded their paper with a friend to check and debug.

 Accommodation and Differentiation
 ---------------------------------

 If students are struggling with the Pokemon challenge:

 - Try pairing up students so they can check each other as they work
 - Write the first line of Pikachu code together as a class, modeling the use of escape sequences

 If you have students who are speeding through this lesson, you should encourage them to:

 - Add additional pictures or text to their Welcome program,
 - Help a student that is struggling with the material,
 - Create a poster for the classroom with steps (an algorithm!) for checking code for errors (many tips can be found in § 1.3).

 About Pokemon
 -------------

 Throughout the AP CS curriculum, we will gradually be building a larger program around Pokemon, which is: familiar to male and female students from all socioeconomic backgrounds, available across the digital divide as both a card game and a video game, and has been translated into 10 different